-Spanish listed company Amper has signed a binding agreement with the management firm Nazca to acquire Zaragoza-based Teltronic, a specialist in critical communications.
-The operation, valued at 225 million euros, represents a new change of ownership for the 412-employee firm located in the Malpica industrial estate.
-Nazca had only bought it in July 2025.
+Spanish listed group Amper has signed a binding agreement with investment firm Nazca to acquire Zaragoza-based Teltronic, a specialist in critical communications.
+The transaction, valued at 225 million euros, represents a new change of ownership for the 412-employee company located in the Malpica industrial estate.
+Nazca had purchased it only in July 2025.

 Mission-critical technology for Amper's future 🚀